-On balance, the benefits of a delay to enable further work in the areas identified by submitters are not seen to outweigh the dis-benefits.
+On balance the Hearing Committee believes the benefits of a delay to enable further work in the areas identified by submitters do not outweigh the disbenefits.

 It was always planned that further strategy development work around aspects of the WRS (including redefining some concepts) would occur.
 Significant progress on can be made over the first half of 2007 and this was planned to occur in parallel with whatever governance and funding proposals are agreed to be put in place.